 - The charge of the TIMS Program is primarily to serve lower-level math and science GEP classes with high rates of D, F, or W grades.

 - Courses/Professors with 60 or more students and an average course GPA of less than 3.0 tend to have enough interest in tutoring to sustain a tutoring group throughout the semester.
-Other courses are better served through one-on-one tutoring.
+Other courses are better served through one-on-one or drop-in tutoring, if available.

 - Small discussion/study groups that provide students with additional opportunities to engage with course material and other students.
 The collaborative learning group is facilitated by a peer tutor who has successfully completed the course.